Background pattern

 The following information is especially important for children and adolescents and their caregivers:

-• Before starting treatment with this medication, your doctor will check your vaccination status.
-If you have not been vaccinated, you may need to have the vaccinations before starting treatment with this medication.
+• before starting treatment with this medication, your doctor will check your vaccination status.
+If you have not received certain vaccines, it may be necessary to administer them before starting treatment with this medication.

-• The first time you take this medication or when changing from a daily dose of 0.25 mg to a dose of 0.5 mg per day, your doctor will monitor your heart rhythm and heart rate (see “Slow heart rhythm (bradycardia) and irregular heart rhythm” above).
+• The first time you take this medication or when you switch from a daily dose of 0.25 mg to a dose of 0.5 mg per day, your doctor will check your heart rate and rhythm (see "Slow heart rate (bradycardia) and irregular heartbeat" in the previous section).

-• If you experience seizures or attacks before or while taking this medication, inform your doctor.
+• If you experience seizures or attacks before or while taking this medication, tell your doctor.

 Other medications and Lognif